schneefux/node-taglib3/README.md

 ELECTRON=1 npm install
 ```

+Only absolute file paths are supported (a PR for a bug fix would be welcome).

 ### Writing tags

 Specify an object of tag names and tag entries to (over) write.
 Tag entries must be arrays of strings.
 Not all file formats support multiple entries.